rb12345/gnuplot_i/gnuplot_i.md

 Introduction
 ------------

-gnuplot_i (formerly known as `gnuplot_pipes`) is a programmer-friendly set of C routines to use `gnuplot` to display plots directly from a C program.
+The C interface library `gnuplot_i` (formerly known as `gnuplot_pipes`) is a programmer-friendly set of C routines to use the plotting program `gnuplot` to display plots directly from a C program.

 Gnuplot must be installed to use this library.

+This library must be included as follows from the C program:

+    #include "gnuplot_i.h"

 Tutorial
 --------

-The procedure to display graphics in a gnuplot session is as follows:
+The procedure to display graphics in a gnuplot session is then as follows:

-1. Open a new gnuplot session, referenced by a handle of type (pointer to) `gnuplot_ctrl`.
+1. Open a new gnuplot session

+  A gnuplot session is referenced by a handle of type (pointer to) `gnuplot_ctrl`.
 This is done by calling `gnuplot_init()`.

   Example: